- Activities & Events◢

 Love to read?
 Earn community service credit by reviewing award-winning Young Adult books selected by the American Library Association.
 The application and booklists are available below or in Teen Services.
 You will earn 3 hours of community service for each review that meets all of the requirements, up to 9 hours per month.

 Film a video, write an article, create artwork or sign up to help edit and lay out projects.
 Earn 3 hours of community service for each completed assignment, up to 9 hours per month.

 Meet other teens with a passion for animals, help us with projects to benefit local animal shelters and complete various tasks to earn community service credit, up to 3 tasks per month.
 Meet-ups will be once a month, dates will vary.

-We are looking for teen volunteers in grades 8-12 to assist elementary school students in grades 1-5 with homework assignments in math, science, social studies and English.
+We are looking for teen volunteers in grades 8-12 to assist elementary school students in grades 1-5 with homework assignments in math, science, social studies, and English.
 Completed applications must be returned to the Teen Services Department at Sachem Public Library no later than February 8, 2019.
 Space is limited.Tutors must be able to attend a pre-arranged Study Buddies Orientation.